ncooky/catch_coding_test/README.md

 ```

-the output file would be exported to `var` folder and the name is
+the output file would be export to `var/export`, and each file must be name with timestamp and file extension (.csv and .xml)